someobserver/recurgence/README.md

 ## Pattern Recognition

-Dynamic systems persist only through **recursive self-reference**—re-incorporating patterned complexity into coherence.
+Dynamic systems persist only through **recursive self-reference** — turning patterned complexity into coherence.

 - **DNA** $\rightarrow$ remembers itself by copying and adapting its own code
 - **Consciousness** $\rightarrow$ emerges when a mind models its own thought processes